Alfresco/docs-alfresco/process-automation/latest/model/connectors/generate.md

 3. The option to use an existing instance of the connector or create a new one will display.

-    * **Create a new instance** if it is the first time using the generate document service within the project and give it a name.
+    * **Create a new instance** if it is the first time using the generate document service within the project, and give it a name.

     * Select an existing instance if the generate document service has already been used within the project.